This page features my own products and the products I use and recommend.

 Greens: Greens are very important since most people do not eat the proper amount of daily greens.
 There are numerous nutritional benefits of greens products and can never be over consumed.
 For ultimate nutrition and energy, greens products are wonderful.
 I have tried many different greens and the product I prefer is Sun Warrior Ormus Greens.
 This is a greens product that actually tastes great and I think it’s the best greens product on the market.

 Here’s a list of some of my all-time favorites.
-In some way, these have all had an impact on my life.

 I consider these “game changers.”